 It would seem that the ombre effect is a trend that’s not going anywhere.
 It started on the catwalk, spread to our hair styles, and now the dip dye style has seeped into our homes.

 The best thing about an ombre wall?
-It’s actually super simple to do yourself, just check out our step-by-step guide.
+It’s actually super simple to do yourself, just check out our step-by-step guide to how to paint an ombre accent wall.
+Need more convincing?
+There's plenty more inspiration in our awesome ombre paint effect ideas.